davebrny/test-lab/readme.md

 - run any one of the lab files  (i will use `lab 3.ahk` as an example here)
 - focus on an .ahk script in your editor  (see supported editors below)
 - press <kbd>alt</kbd> + <kbd>3</kbd> to see a list of labels you can run
-- <kbd>ctrl</kbd> + <kbd>3</kbd> will run the default label, which can be set in the `options` sub-menu
+- <kbd>ctrl</kbd> + <kbd>3</kbd> will run the default label

-once a label is set as default, the script will be tied to that lab number and both hotkeys can be used even when the script youre working on isnt focused anymore.  if you want to remove the default at some point and choose another script the select "reset default" in the sub-menu
+once a label is set as default, the script will be tied to that lab number and both hotkeys can be used even when the script youre working on isnt focused anymore

 if the script you are running labels from is the one that is focused in the editor, then <kbd>ctrl</kbd> + <kbd>s</kbd> will be sent before the label is run